-Q: I saw your presentation in my class.
-Can I get a copy to review or share with family and friends?
+Q: Can I get a copy of information to review or share with family and friends?

 A: Of course!
-A copy of our presentation is available for download here.
+We have a PowerPoint presentation that can be shared.
+It can be downloaded here.
 You will need Adobe Acrobat or a similar program that can open pdf files.

 Q: What if I already have health insurance?

 A: That's great that you have health insurance!

 If you have employer-paid coverage and your current plan covers the essential benefits as required by law (provides at least baseline coverage), then you can continue as you are already.